Octahedral molecular geometry: Isomerism in octahedral complexes

 When two or more types of ligands (La, Lb, ...) are coordinated to an octahedral metal centre (M), the complex can exist as isomers.
 The naming system for these isomers depends upon the number and arrangement of different ligands.

 cis and trans

 For MLL, two isomers exist.
-These isomers of MLL are cis, if the Lb ligands are mutually adjacent, and trans, if the Lb groups are situated 180° to each other.
+The cis isomer has the two Lb ligands adjacent to each other, whereas the trans isomer has them 180° to each other.
 It was the analysis of such complexes that led Alfred Werner to the 1913 Nobel Prize–winning postulation of octahedral complexes.

 Facial and meridional isomers

-For MLL, two isomers are possible - a facial isomer (fac) in which each set of three identical ligands occupies one face of the octahedron surrounding the metal atom, so that any two of these three ligands are mutually cis, and a meridional isomer (mer) in which each set of three identical ligands occupies a plane passing through the metal atom.
+For MLL, two isomers are possible.
+The facial isomer (fac) has each set of three identical ligands occupying one face of the octahedron surrounding the central atom; all of the identical ligands are cis to each other.
+The meridional isomer (mer) has each set of three identical ligands occupying a plane passing through the central atom; two of the three are trans to each other and the third is cis to the first two.